 Types of penetration testing

-Network penetration testing and exploitation techniques typically include bypassing firewalls, router testing, IPS/IDS evasion, DNS footprinting, open port scanning and testing, SSH attacks, proxy servers, network vulnerabilities, and application penetration testing (Cipher, n.d.).
+Network penetration testing typically includes bypassing firewalls, router testing, IPS/IDS evasion, DNS footprinting, open port scanning and testing, SSH attacks, proxy servers, network vulnerabilities, and application penetration testing (Cipher, n.d.).

 Black box penetration testing and white box penetration testing